 Arizona enacted similar reforms last year.
 Iowa has also created a universal licensing system with hopes of increasing migration into the state.
 Several more states, including California, Florida, and Missouri, have made it easier for people with criminal records to receive licenses.
 Florida has loosened other licensing requirements as well, as has South Dakota.

-However, most of the changes states have made have been regarding health care services.
-Most states, still possess the numerous occupational licensing laws that restrict people from entering multiple professions.
+Most of the changes states have made have been regarding health care services leaving numerous occupational licensing laws that restrict people from entering other professions.
 This is a big problem, especially at a time when the economy needs people to go back to work.

-Generally, Minnesota ranks low on the burden of licensure and the cost.
+Minnesota generally ranks well on the burden of licensure and the cost.
 However, the state has some issues upon a deep investigation of its licensing code.
 Minnesota ranks at the top when it comes to states whose licensure burden is increasing.
 And according to the Insitute of Justice, Minnesota licenses occupations that are rarely licensed in other states, and these jobs are licensed very onerously.

 For example, few other states license electrical helpers (just one), packers (five), title examiners (six) or dental assistants (eight).
 Workers in these occupations are allowed to operate in most states without state licensure, calling into question why Minnesota deems licensure necessary.
 Minnesota also licenses dental assistants more stringently than the few other states that license the occupation, requiring $681 in fees, an estimated 425 days of education and three exams.
 By comparison, the average requirements across licensed states are just $138 in fees, 92 days of education and experience, and one exam.